NBKRedSpy/QM_Template/README.md

 # Installation

 The template can either be installed via a NuGet package or by installing from the source code.
 Only one install method is needed.
+See the [Install Via NuGet Package](#install-via-nuget-package) and [Install Via Source Code](#install-via-source-code) sections below.

 ## Old Versions of the dotnet Utility